Mbaroudi/Merlin/README.md

 # Running tests
 Merlin comes with a comprehensive suite for unit and integration tests.
-All check-ins are automatically tested on [CI Server](http://evhubudsd1b86:8111/overview.html)

 To run through the whole suite for tests, run